NikolaDucak/caps-log/README.md

 To mark a section just do: `# section name`.
 All text below untill the next section is considered part of it, although clog currently does not care for that text, just the section title.
-By default, the first line of the file is ignored when looking up section titles, as I like to use that line for a section with the date of the current line, this is configurable via command line args or config file
+By default, the first line of the file is ignored when looking up section titles, as I like to use that line for a section with the date of the current line, this is configurable via command line args or config file.

 *Tags*
 The tags do not apply to a specific section but to the whole log entry file.